-Grievant: A Grievant initiates a grievance.
+Grievant: The party who initiates a grievance.

 Types of Issues That Can Be Grieved

-It is understood that procedural rather than substantive factors provide appropriate areas of review, and the Faculty Grievance Committee will not attempt to substitute its judgment for that of the decision-maker(s) involved in the case.
+It is understood that procedural rather than substantive factors constitute appropriate areas of review, and the Faculty Grievance Committee will not attempt to substitute its judgment for that of the decision-maker(s) involved in the case.

 Thus, the Faculty Grievance Committee will hear grievances concerning: